threefoldfoundation/www_threefold_io/content/next/index.md

 ### TF Grid 4.x: A Distributed Cloud Platform

-We have always differentiated ourselves from a crypto project.
+We have always differentiated ourselves from crypto projects.
 Our belief is in utilizing a token as a utility for creating and using IT (Internet) capacity.
 Starting with TF Grid 4.x, we are implementing changes that will further set us apart.

 <br>